Most Injured Body Regions During Bicycle Accidents

 The bottom line is that bicyclists are at risk of injury every time they put on their gear and hit the streets.
 Cyclists can do their part to stay safe by always wearing a helmet and taking other precautions such as wearing brightly colored clothing, riding defensively, and abiding by all traffic laws.
 Helmets should fit properly and meet safety standards set by the Consumer Product Safety Commission.

-If you or a loved one has suffered a serious injury in a bicycle crash, the bicycle attorneys at the Law Offices of Jeffrey S. Glassman can help you obtain compensation to get your life back on track.
+If you or a loved one has suffered a serious injury in a bicycle crash, the bicycle attorneys at the Jeffrey Glassman Injury Lawyers can help you obtain compensation to get your life back on track.
 You may be entitled to compensation for past and future medical bills, lost wages, pain and suffering and more.